 RESOURCE #2: Fire Investigation Data Portal

-- This research is led by UL Firefighter Safety Research Institute with input from a technical panel comprised of national fire investigation experts that represent a range of forensic specialties in both the public, private, academic, and research sectors.
+This research is led by UL's Fire Safety Research Institute with input from a technical panel comprised of national fire investigation experts that represent a range of forensic specialties in both the public, private, academic, and research sectors.

 Interactive Training Module Focuses on Fire Behavior and Impact of Ventilation on Residential Fire Damage Patterns